Shubhamb7/whatsapp-bulk-message-bot/README.md

 ### Walkthrough
      Run the python script and wait for a while.
      A QRcode will pop-up.
-Scan the image before 6 sec.
-Once the pop-up closes, continue with the program instructions.
+Scan the image using WhatsApp Web.
+Close the pop-up and follow the program.

 #### Prerequisites :